creationix/howtonode.org/articles/express-mongodb.markdown

 In express a 'normal' application consists of a call to `configure`, followed by a series of method calls that declare `routes` and what happens to requests that match the route followed by a call to `run`.

-Thus one of the simplest express applications (when using kiwi) could be written as follows:
+Thus one of the simplest express applications could be written as follows:

 <express-mongodb/simple-express.js>